lukaszgryglicki/calc-metric/README.md

 - `V3_CALC_QUARTER_DAILY` - if this is set, we calculate `q` and `qp` every day, instead of 1st days of quarters.
 - `V3_DATE_FROM` - if `c` date range is used - thsi is a starting date.
 Format is YYYY-MM-DD.
 - `V3_DATE_TO` - if `c` date range is used - thsi is an ending date (including ythat date).
 Format is YYYY-MM-DD.
-- `V3_FORCE_CALC` - if set, then we don't chekc if given time range is already calculated.
+- `V3_FORCE_CALC` - if set, then we don't check if given time range is already calculated.
 - `V3_LIMIT` - limit rows to this value.
 - `V3_OFFSET` - offset from this value.
 - `V3_DEBUG` - set debug mode.
+- `V3_PATH` - path to metric SQL files, `./sql/` if not specified.
 - `V3_PARAM_xyz` - extra params to replace in `SQL` file, for example specifying `V3_PARAM_my_param=my_value` will replace `{{my_param}}` with `my_value` in metric's SQL file.

 Example: